-Doctorate of Physical & Occupational Therapy Programs in Florida
+Florida Doctor of Physical and Occupational Therapy Programs

 Doctor of Physical Therapy and Occupational Therapy Programs include first and post-professional clinical degrees in the fields of physical therapy (PT), Occupational Therapy (OT), Athletic Training (AT), and Exercise Science (Kinesiology).
 Most doctorate programs in physical and occupational therapy typically aim to meld knowledge with evidence-based practitioner skills.
 Students might therefore learn through a blend of academic coursework and clinical rotations.

 It may be easy to confuse Doctor of Physical Therapy and Occupational Therapy Programs with each other.
 For instance, the fields of occupational therapy and physical therapy both entail essential hands-on rehabilitative work to help clients perform everyday tasks as independently as possible.
 However, each field takes a distinct approach to help people get back to their usual way of life.
 The different skills required by practitioners are likely to be reflected in Doctor of Physical and Occupational Therapy Programs and their curricula.

 Physical Therapy, or PT, is a rehabilitation profession that helps injured or ill individuals improve their range of motion and manage their pain.
 Physical therapists are health professionals who work with clients that are impaired.
 They do so with the aim to promote functional mobility through various (physical) interventions and therapeutic modalities.
 Students who pursue a Doctor of Physical Therapy (DPT) degree might therefore study some of the following five topics.i

 Occupational therapy, or OT, is a type of therapy that treats injured, ill or disabled persons and to help them perform tasks in their daily lives.
 Occupational therapists might, for